 They had the following children:

-James H. Massey was born in 1779 in Ireland.
-He died on 01 MAR 1864 in Springfield, Missouri, USA.
-He was buried in Family cemetary, Springfield, Greene Co., MO, USA.
-He married Faithful Elizabeth Strickland before 1804 in NC?.
+James H. Massey was born in Ireland.
+He died on 1 Mar 1864 in Stone Co., Missouri, USA.
+He married Faithful Elizabeth Strickland in 0001.

 Born in Ireland, where he spent his boyhood and attended school.
 When eighteen years of age he ran away from home and sailed on broad Atlantic toward the United States to seek his fortune.
 He first settled in Knox County, Tennessee, at the foot of the Cumberland Mountains, regarding whose picturesque inhabitants so much has been written, and in that locality he was married and made his home until the year 1832, when he made the tedious and somewhat hazardous overland trip to Greene county, Missouri, bringing his family in a primitive wagon, and thus the Masseys were among the earliest pioneers of this locality.